Author: Matthew Frisbee

 -

 in HistoricalCelsus was a Greek philosopher and one of the earliest outspoken critics of Christianity.
-Fortunately, his work survives despite the lack of original manuscripts, preserved through the 3rd-century Christian scholar Origen in his detailed rebuttal, Contra Celsum.
-In The True Doctrine (178 AD), Celsus acknowledges that Jesus existed but seeks to discredit him, portraying him…
+Although his work The True Doctrine survives only through the rebuttal of the 3rd-century Christian scholar Origen in Contra Celsum, scholars generally regard the preserved quotations as substantially faithful to Celsus’s original arguments, given their length, detail, and consistently unflattering portrayal…

 -